toniebox-reverse-engineering/toniebox-reverse-engineering.github.io/content/docs/tools/teddyCloud/_index.md

 The docker container automatically generates the server certificates on first run.
 You can extract the ```certs/server/ca.der``` for your box after that.

 An example [docker-compose.yaml can be found within the docker subdir.](https://github.com/toniebox-reverse-engineering/teddycloud/blob/master/docker/docker-compose.yaml)
+Please beware that port 443 cannot be remapped.
+The client certificate authentication needs to be done by teddyCloud.
+There is no SNI.

 ## Preparation
 You may need to connect your Toniebox to your wifi and update its firmware.
 Many boxes are shipped with a production firmware only that needs to be updated, before the box works as it should.